pgbackrest/pgbackrest/CONTRIBUTING.md

 - `--vm-out` - displays the test output (helpful for monitoring the progress)

-- `--vm` - identifies the pre-build virtual machine when using Docker, otherwise the setting should be `none`
+- `--vm` - identifies the pre-built container when using Docker, otherwise the setting should be `none`

 For more options, run the test or documentation engine with the `--help` option:
 ```